I. POLICY OVERVIEW

 III.
 POLICY DETAILS

-A. ORGANIZATIONS THAT EMPLOY CERTIFIED AMBULANCE CODERS, CERTIFIED AMBULANCE COMPLIANCE OFFICERS and/or CERTIFIED AMBULANCE PRIVACY OFFICERS, AND HAVE BEEN GRANTED PERMISSION, MAY:
+A. ORGANIZATIONS THAT EMPLOY CERTIFIED AMBULANCE CODERS, CERTIFIED AMBULANCE COMPLIANCE OFFICERS, CERTIFIED AMBULANCE PRIVACY OFFICERS, AND/OR CERTIFIED AMBULANCE DOCUMENTATION SPECIALISTS, AND HAVE BEEN GRANTED PERMISSION, MAY:

 - Create a link from their website to our website’s homepage (http://www.AmbulanceCompliance.com).

-- Use only NAAC approved and distributed Certified Ambulance Coder (CAC), Certified Ambulance Compliance Officer (CACO) and/or Certified Ambulance Privacy Officer (CAPO) artwork.
+- Use only NAAC approved and distributed Certified Ambulance Coder (CAC), Certified Ambulance Compliance Officer (CACO), Certified Ambulance Privacy Officer (CAPO) and/or Certified Ambulance Documentation Specialist (CADS) artwork.

-- Use the NAAC approved and distributed CAC, CACO and/or CAPO logo to hyperlink to our website or print in materials (i.e. marketing and informational brochures, business cards, RFPs, etc.) as long as the organization employs at least one active CAC, CACO and/or CAPO at all times.
+- Use the NAAC approved and distributed CAC, CACO, CAPO and/or CADS logo to hyperlink to our website or print in materials (i.e. marketing and informational brochures, business cards, RFPs, etc.) as long as the organization employs at least one active CAC, CACO, CAPO and/or CADS at all times.

-- Any online or printed use of the CAC, CACO and/or CAPO logo must be pre-approved by NAAC prior to going live (online) or being published (print).
+- Any online or printed use of the CAC, CACO, CAPO and/or CADS logo must be pre-approved by NAAC prior to going live (online) or being published (print).

-B. ORGANIZATIONS THAT EMPLOY CERTIFIED AMBULANCE CODERS, CERTIFIED AMBULANCE COMPLIANCE OFFICERS AND/OR CERTIFIED AMBULANCE PRIVACY OFFICERS AND HAVE BEEN GRANTED PERMISSION, MAY NOT:
+B. ORGANIZATIONS THAT EMPLOY CERTIFIED AMBULANCE CODERS, CERTIFIED AMBULANCE COMPLIANCE OFFICERS, CERTIFIED AMBULANCE PRIVACY OFFICERS AND/OR CERTIFIED AMBBULANCE DOCUMENTATION SPECIALIST AND HAVE BEEN GRANTED PERMISSION, MAY NOT:

 - Use the NAAC logo on their website, or in printed materials (i.e. marketing and informational brochures, business cards, letterhead, etc.).